pronaypeddiraju/24HoursInManali/README.md

 # 24HoursInManali
 --------------------------------------------------------------------------------------------------------------------
-The decision making game created using Crap2D and OpenGL based Game Engine
+The decision making game created using Crap2D an OpenGL based Game Engine
 --------------------------------------------------------------------------------------------------------------------

 24 Hours in Manali is a 2D text based decision making game.
 In this game, you play a man in the town of Manali having to survive 24 hours.
 The game requires you to complete 4 stages of the work day.
 The stages are: